2359451d/L4-Project/timelog.md

 * *1 hour* Look through the basic concepts of how java programes converted into bytecodes (what's the role of JVM in this process) and hello world example of how to analyze the bytecodes
 * *1 hour* Fix submodule indexing problem, removed the submodules of other repos as it always related to the attached HEAD
+* *2 hour* Write the questions for meeting later on, regarding the general questions and project-related question (starting point etc.)